-Engineers in ancient Roman Empire knew that one of the most fundamental requirements for any town or city to exist is to supply it with water, because it is basic human need.
+Engineers in the ancient Roman Empire knew that one of the most fundamental requirements for any town or city to exist is to supply it with water because it is a basic human need.

 In 312 BC, a Roman politician Appius Claudius Caecus ordered that an aqueduct be built to supply Rome with water.
 The aqueduct was one of two major Roman projects carried out during this period; the other was a road for military purposes.

 The city must have water to drink, cook, and clean, but it also must have all indispensable arrangements to remove unwanted water.
 Both ancient and modern Rome has been well supplied with the means for delivering water to the city and taking it away.

 Ancient Romans were highly skilled engineers.
 By the early fourth century AD, Rome was being supplied by more than twelve aqueducts, which cooperatively could bring more than a million cubic meters of fresh water to the city daily!